Bilevel Optimization and Heuristic Algorithms for Integrating Latent Demand into the Design of Large-Scale Transit Systems: Related Literature

 So far, not much attention has been paid to the role of iterative algorithms when integrating public transit planning and passenger mode choices.
 One of the earliest approaches is presented by \citet{lee2005transit}.
-They consider a transit network design problem with variable transit demand under a given fixed total demand that can be split into transit mode or auto mode, and this setting is also adopted by \citet{fan2006optimal} within a genetic algorithm.
-The approaches used by these studies share two similarities with the study described in this paper---(i) the transit demand is variable such that riders can choose between transit services and personally-owned vehicles and (ii) at each iteration, the algorithm reshapes the transit demand then redesigns the transit network.
-On the other hand, this paper proposes a systematic approach for integrating rider preferences into the ODMTS-DFD problem by introducing five iterative algorithms and leveraging the bilevel nature of the original problem.
+They consider a transit network design problem with variable transit demand under a given fixed total demand that can be split into transit mode or personal vehicle mode, and this setting is also adopted by \citet{fan2006optimal} within a genetic algorithm.
+The approaches used by these studies share two similarities with this paper---(i) the transit demand is variable such that riders can choose between transit services and personally-owned vehicles and (ii) at each iteration, the algorithm reshapes the transit demand then redesigns the transit network.
+On the other hand, this paper proposes a systematic approach for integrating rider preferences into the transit network design problem by introducing five iterative algorithms and leveraging the bilevel nature of the original problem.
 Three of these algorithms are driven by modifying trip sets considered in each iteration, whereas the other two are mainly driven by arc selection in the network.
-Furthermore, beside efficiently solving this large-scale problem, the iterative algorithms in this study also bring novelties by providing ODMTS designs with guaranteed adoption and rejection properties that are practically useful to transit agencies.
+Furthermore, beside efficiently solving this large-scale problem, the iterative algorithms in this study also bring novelties by providing network designs with guaranteed adoption and rejection properties with insightful metrics that are practically useful to transit agencies.